dbpedia/extraction-framework/DEBUG.md

 # DIEF Debugging

-Debugging large codebases, for example, the DIEF repository is quite hard.
+Debugging large codebases, for example the DIEF repository, is quite hard.
 One of the common methodologies is to write Unit tests (e.g. by using JUnit in JAVA).
-Therefore we started to cover the DIEF code with Unit tests as well.
+Therefore, we started to cover the DIEF code with Unit tests as well.
 This will lead to a better debugging experience and enables the evaluation of quality improvement between older and newer code.

 In the case of our implementation, we chose to use mainly [scala-test](http://www.scalatest.org/) plugin for [Apache Maven](https://maven.apache.org/), but if you want to use JAVA it is also possible to write tests using [JUnit-4](https://junit.org/junit4/).